2600hz/kazoo/applications/tasks/doc/rates.md

 CSV files for all actions use the same list of fields.
 Names of fields match the names of keys in the CouchDB [rate document](../../crossbar/doc/rates.md#schema).

-!!! note
-    For `import` and `delete` actions, value of `account_id` from CSV file will be ignored, value for this field is taken from task Account-ID .
+> NOTE: For `import` and `delete` actions, value of `account_id` from CSV file will be ignored, value for this field is taken from task Account-ID .

-!!! note
-    `options` field can not be defined via CSV file (because its values are lists).
+> NOTE: `options` field can not be defined via CSV file (because its values are lists).

 `routes` is automatically generated from `prefix` as the default or the json decode fails to parse the json array.
 Example: `prefix` 380 generates `routes` - `["^\\+?380.+$"]`.